 The crocodile badnik, Gator was programmed into the game, and in older builds was a placeable debug object in Hidden Palace Zone.
 Its artwork does not exist in the final game.
 Much like the Buzzers in this image however, it cannot be confirmed whether it was intended to be seen in Dust Hill, as Brenda Ross did not work on the objects and enemies.

 Mystic Cave Zone connection and leftovers

 Prototype versions of Sonic the Hedgehog 2 list a level called "Dust Hill Zone".
-When accessed in the "Simon Wai" prototype, the player is taken to an unfinished Mystic Cave Zone.
+When selected in the "Simon Wai" prototype, the player is taken to an unfinished Mystic Cave Zone.
 This prototype and some later builds were sent to the gaming press, and as a result, Mystic Cave Zone was often referred to as "Dust Hill Zone".

 Other possible remnants of Dust Hill include an empty level slot, accessed in this prototype by entering the Game Genie code AA7A-AGGY and choosing Green Hill Zone Act 1 in the stage select.
 Like Genocide City Zone, Death Egg Zone, and the second Act of Wood Zone, the stage is entirely empty, with the default background music being the tune used in Oil Ocean Zone in the final game.

 These leftovers can also be accessed in the final game by entering the Game Genie Code ACLA-AGD8 (AB6X-AGBR in Knuckles in Sonic 2), and pressing start on "Sound Test" (or in Knuckles in Sonic 2, the Special Stage).
 This version of the stage is also comparable to the Genocide City Zone, as they both use broken Emerald Hill Zone tiles, have little collision data, and no objects, making the stages impossible to finish by any means.